sbotond/rlsim/README.md

 An associated manuscript is in preparation, meanwhile the package should be cited as:

- - *[Botond Sipos](http://sbotond.github.io), Tim Massingham and Nick Goldman (2013): rlsim - a
-package for simulating RNA-seq library preparation with parameter estimation.* [http://bit.ly/rlsim-doc](http://bit.ly/rlsim-doc)
+ - Botond Sipos, Greg Slodkowicz, Tim Massingham, Nick Goldman (2013) *Realistic simulations reveal extensive sample-specificity of RNA-seq biases* *arXiv*:[1308.3172](http://bit.ly/rlsax)

 `rlsim` was brought to you by the [Goldman group](http://www.ebi.ac.uk/research/goldman) from [EMBL-EBI](http://www.ebi.ac.uk).